zig-gamedev/zig-gamedev/README.md

 1. Run `zig build`.
 1. Sample application will be build, assets and build artifacts will be copied to `samples/<sample_name>/zig-out/bin` folder.

-Behind the scene `zig build` performs following steps:
+Behind the scenes `zig build` command performs following steps:

 1. `zig cc` builds all C/C++ libraries that application uses (imgui, cgltf).
 1. DirectX Shader Compiler (dxc) which can be found in `external/bin/dxc` folder is invoked to build all HLSL shaders.